tolauwae/phd-thesis/src/conclusion/conclusion.typ

 We have discussed the implications and limitations of these theorems already at length as they present perhaps the most important lessons of this dissertation.
 They also present an unfinished ambition, and we hope that in future research the community can find a consensus on the correctness of debuggers.

-Fourth, the managed testing approach developed to test our debuggers presents a interesting and unique combination of debugging and testing.
+Fourth, the managed testing approach developed to test our debuggers presents an interesting and unique combination of debugging and testing.
 Quite accidentally we learned that it is possible to build an automatic integration testing framework on top of debuggers, and that this gives developers a wide range of tools.
 This lies at the basis of the managed testing approach.
 The debugger controls the software and performs scenarios throughout which the testing framework can verify predefined assertions.